Years ago blogger Nicole Cody was traveling through the remote Australian Outback when she stopped to refuel at a roadhouse in the middle of nowhere.

 3) Use a fine skewer to poke some holes in top of cake.
 Pour limoncello over cake and then half the hot syrup.
 Keep extra syrup aside for serving.
 Syrup will thicken as it cools.
 Leave cake to stand in tin until cold. (unless serving warm – obviously!)

 4) Serve warm or cold, with vanilla ice-cream, natural yogurt and a drizzle of extra syrup.
-I am a big fan of coconut yoghurt with this cake.
-That’s what is in the pictures below.
+Nicole is a big fan of coconut yogurt with this cake.
+That’s what is in the pictures above.